-See ch LS
+See ch LS 1 Except for a sterling

 Except for a sterling stock liquidity bank, the FSA does not consider that a bank needs to hold a stock of liquid (or marketable) assets.
 It is, however, prudent for a bank which has substantial uncovered liabilities to hold some of its assets in a liquid or near-liquid form.